-Before there was an N.M.R.A., Model Railroader, or Walthers, there was the New York Society of Model Engineers.
-The Society was incorporated in 1926 and is known to be the oldest club in the United States.
-The members of the New York Society of Model Engineers will be celebrating their 90th anniversary in 2016.
+Before there was an N.M.R.A., Model Railroader, or Walthers, there was the New York Society of Model Engineers (NYSME.)
+The Society was formed in 1926 but can trace its roots back even further.
+Officially NYSME was incorporated in 1934 and is known to be the oldest society in the United States of its kind.
+The members of the New York Society of Model Engineers will be celebrating their 100th anniversary in 2026.

 Our past membership reads like the Who’s Who in model railroading….
-Alexander, Ickens, Vanderbilt, Walthers.
-The first president and four founding members of the NMRA.
-Five authors of articles in the first edition of Model Railroader.
-John J Astor was also notable past member to have graced the society history.
-The society set model railroading standards, which were eventually adopted by the NMRA, and became the basic standards for the hobby in all the scales.
+E. Alexander, Minton Cronkhite, Fred Icken, Fred D. Grimke, Vincent Astor and many more.
+The Society set many model railroading standards, which were eventually adopted by the NMRA, and became the basic standards in the industry for many modeling scales.
 The Society was the first to organize and hold contests, setting the criteria for others.
-Famous builders, manufacturers and authors of articles on how to design and build model railroads have been included in our society’s membership.
+Famous builders, manufacturers and authors of articles on how to design and build model railroads have been included in our Society’s membership.

 The Society has called many places home and it has been said that we have been dispossessed more times than any other group!
 We started on the 8th floor of the Knickerbocker Building in New York City, and then were moved to the basement.
 Next we moved to 34th Street.
 After that the Science Building on 32nd Street.
 We were evicted again and at that point the Society got lucky.